Nate Thayer

 Nathaniel Talbott Thayer (April 21, 1960 – c.
 January 3, 2023) was an American freelance journalist whose work focused on international organized crime, narcotics trafficking, human rights, and areas of military conflict.

-Most notable for having interviewed Pol Pot, in his capacity as Cambodia correspondent for the Far Eastern Economic Review, Thayer wrote for Jane's Defence Weekly, Soldier of Fortune, the Associated Press, and more than 40 other publications, including The Cambodia Daily and The Phnom Penh Post.
+He is most notable for having interviewed Pol Pot, in his capacity as Cambodia correspondent for the Far Eastern Economic Review.
+He also wrote for Jane's Defence Weekly, Soldier of Fortune, the Associated Press, and more than 40 other publications, including The Cambodia Daily and The Phnom Penh Post.

+On January 3, 2023, Thayer was found dead at home in Falmouth, Massachusetts.
+His health had been declining for about a decade.
+According to Thayer's brother, the exact timing of his death was not clear.

 Early life and education

 Nathaniel Talbott Thayer was born in 1960 in Washington, D.C.
 He was the son of Joan Pirie Leclerc and Harry E. T. Thayer, who was United States Ambassador to Singapore from 1980 to 1985.
 His mother was from the Carson, Pirie, Scott family.
 His uncle was lawyer Robert S. Pirie, and his great-uncle was Democratic presidential nominee Adlai Stevenson II.

 Thayer studied at the University of Massachusetts Boston, though he did not receive a degree.
 From 1980 to 1982 he was involved with the Boston-based Clamshell Alliance, acting as spokesman during protest events at the Seabrook Nuclear Power Plant as well as anti-draft protests.